 In this unit, students analyse and evaluate existing products and current technological innovations in product design.
 They achieve this through understanding the importance of a design brief, learning about factors that influence design, and using the Double Diamond design approach as a framework.
 In their practical work, students explore and test materials, tools and processes available to them in order to work technologically, and they practise safe skill development when creating an innovative product.
 This is achieved through the development of graphical product concepts and the use of prototypes to explore and propose physical product concepts.

-Positive Impacts for end users.
+Unit 2: Positive impacts for end users

-Designers should look outward, both locally and globally, to research the diverse needs of end users.
-They should explore how inclusive product design solutions can support belonging, access, usability and equity.
 In this unit, students specifically examine social and/or physical influences on design.
 They formulate a profile of an end user(s), research and explore the specific needs or opportunities of the end user(s) and make an inclusive product that has a positive impact on belonging, access, usability and/or equity.